xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    export default App;
    ```
-   At this point, clicking Connect to XMTP will ask your wallet for a signature request.
+   At this point, clicking the **Connect to XMTP** button will ask your wallet for a signature request.
 Below is an example of a MetaMask Signature request screen for signing to enable an XMTP identity.

    So now that re created the connect wallet button and connecting to XMTP, lets put it all together and display and send messages next!